divmain/maintainerd/README.md

 More selections may be added in the future.

-### NPM Packages
+### npm Packages

-Should you desire to do so, you can use the above API to auto-publish NPM packages at the granularity of a pull request.
+Should you desire to do so, you can use the above API to auto-publish npm packages at the granularity of a pull request.

 To accomplish this, add something like the following to the `deploy` stage of your CI of choice: